 It was an honor and privilege to help plan, prepare, and emcee our 2022 Veterans Suicide Prevention Conference.
 The military, veterans, and their families have been a part of my life for 25 years, and I believe that helped remind me why every minute of this process was worth it.

-This would not have been a successful event without the hard work and dedication from our excellent OSPF staff, presenters, the planning committee, Sebastian Junger (keynote speaker), vendors, VIPs, and most importantly – our attendees.
+This would not have been a successful event without the hard work and dedication of our excellent OSPF staff, presenters, the planning committee, Sebastian Junger (keynote speaker), vendors, VIPs, and most importantly – our attendees.

 It’s a fact:

 Suicide among military personnel is at a crisis level.
 Though we’ve come a long way in learning how to recognize the signs and what to do to help, we need to do more even faster.
-This means stepping up the effort to integrate suicide prevention practices within military culture, coordinating the effort the connect those in need to life-saving resources, and promoting greater awareness of mental health and suicide.
+This means stepping up the effort to integrate suicide prevention practices within military culture, coordinating the effort to connect those in need to life-saving resources, and promoting greater awareness of mental health and suicide.

 The Coalition Approach to Suicide Prevention